preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

-Permissions for a Business Profile
+Permissions for a business Profile
 ===========================================
 Here you can set the following: